jamespeilunli/nvim-flatbuffers/README.md

 ## Configuration

 Pass an object like this into `setup`.
-Default options are shown
+Default configuration is shown.
 ```lua
 require("flatbuffers").setup({
   debug = false,